gastonstat/letter-of-rec/README.md

 ## Do you have a plan B, C, D, ...?

-Do you have a backup plan if:
+You know the saying "_You plan, God laughs_."
+So, do you have a backup plan if:

 - you can't attend grad school?
 - you were to find that grad school is not for you?